veeainc/vbus-access-api.js/README.md

 This is the in-browser Vbus library.
 It allows to display Vbus element in the frontend.

+The API is the same as the Golang and the Python library except you can't create Vbus elements.

+This is a bridge using Vbus access Rest API.

+To build the jsdoc:

+    $ npm i && npm run doc

 ## Usage

 First step is to create a client object: